ReactiveX/RxJava/language-adaptors/rxjava-clojure/README.md

 ;=> nil
 ```

+## Open Issues

+* The missing stuff mentioned below
+* `group-by`
+* There are some functions for defining customer Observables and Operators (`subscriber`, `operator*`, `observable*`).
+I don't think these are really enough for serious operator implementation, but I'm hesitant to guess at an abstraction at this point.
+These will probably change dramatically.

 ## What's Missing
 This library is an ongoing work in progress driven primarily by the needs of one team at Netflix.
 As such some things are currently missing: